breck7/note/readme.md

 The Javascript library in this repo works in both the browser and with Node.js.

-The API is still somewhat in flux, but there are many neat methods such as diff, patch, and toString that demonstrate some neat features of Note.
+The API in the Javascript implementation is still somewhat in flux, but there are many neat methods such as diff, patch, and toString that demonstrate some neat features of Note.

 Contributing
 ------------